 Congratulations on your new job, marriage, or new baby!
-Now it’s time to update your W-4.
+Now it’s time for Filling Out Your W-4.
 Any major life event should prompt an update to your W-4 to ensure that your employer withholds the correct federal income tax from your pay.

 If your most recent W-4 update was before December of 2019, the new W-4 format might take you by surprise, as the IRS made significant changes to the form.